 1. Service Area Strategy, Legal & Governance - Democratic Services - members' allowances 2.
 Proposal No. 33 3.
 Head of Service Abraham Ghebre-Ghiorghis / Mark Wall What is the proposal?
-Use the savings proposal wording and more detail if ne eded 4.
-Budget Proposal A saving of £24,000 against an overall budget of £965,450 is proposed for 2017 Allowances budget.
-7/18 from the Members Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified: none identified 5.
-Summary of The savings directly affected current Members and could have impact on anyor as a councillor in the future. e considering whether to stand 5.
-Summary of impacts The savings are subject to Member approval and may therefore be amended or not accepted.
+Use the savings proposal wording and more detail if nee eded 4.
+Budget Proposal A saving of £24,000 against an overall budget of £965,450 is proposed for 2017/18 from the Allowances budget. /18 from the Members Highlight the most significant disproportionate impacts on groups 5.
+Summary of Disproportionate impacts identified: none identified The savings directly affected current Members and could have impact on anyone considering whether to stand as a councillor in the future. impacts The savings are subject to Member approval and may therefore be amended or not accepted.
 There is currently a £15,000 underspend that could be taken forward, whilst the proposal not to implement an inflationary increase amounting to £9,000 will be subject to the recommendations of the Independent Remuneration Panel; and the acceptance of Members at full Council.
 Any changes to the democratic structure of the council are not anticipated to come into effect until May 2019, which may then impact on the level and number of allowances being paid.
 An independent review of the structure is being investigated with a view to its findings be reported to council in due course.
 6. Assess level of impact (1= low; 5= high) 1 7.
-Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase p ositive impacts?
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?

 The proposed savings will need to be taken to the Independent Remuneration Panel for consideration as there is a direct impact to the Members Allowances Scheme, as well as being discussed with Members who will need to support the proposed changes.
-8. Full EIA?
 Not required.
-9. Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
+How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 The Independent Remuneration Panel is required to review the Members Allowances Scheme on a yearly basis and report its findings to the full Council.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
-10. Cumulative impacts None
+None